MicrosoftDocs/visualstudio-docs.es-es/docs/index.md

 ---
 layout: HubPage
 hide_bc: true
-title: "Documentación de Visual Studio"
+title: Visual Studio Documentation
-description: "Aprenda a usar Visual Studio 2017 para desarrollar aplicaciones, servicios y herramientas en el idioma de su elección para sus dispositivos y plataformas." ms.translationtype: HT ms.sourcegitcommit: df126a2964f2d60ecdd5d33bc68efb041bfe9878 ms.openlocfilehash: 305044ddc8b5b117b6a7eff30b50834d966a3d7b ms.contentlocale: es-es ms.lasthandoff: 08/09/2017
+description: Learn how to use Visual Studio 2017 to develop applications, services, and tools in the language of your choice, for your platforms and devices. ms.translationtype: HT ms.sourcegitcommit: 21a413a3e2d17d77fd83d5109587a96f323a0511 ms.openlocfilehash: bcd55d1b7e1037a4442ce47fe6b96bf865dfbdfc ms.contentlocale: es-es ms.lasthandoff: 08/30/2017

 ---
 <div id="main" class="v2">